vyomasystems-lab/challenges-rajesh0therascal/level1_design1/README.md

 ## Is the verification complete ?

 Yes, it is complete as far as bugs are concerned.
-But all possible input conditions are not exercised
+But all possible input conditions are not exercised.